 This was the lesson God taught me when He introduced me to Calvary Chapel.
-At the time I was a straight-laced, religious Baptist.
-I thought my legalistic observance made me right with God.
+At the time, I was a straight-laced Baptist.
+I thought my rules and religious compliance made me right with God.
 But Calvary Chapel was my heavenly vision...
-I saw this giant Hawaiian shirt descend from heaven, and on it were long-haired hippies, in bell-bottom jeans - with electric guitars and drums, playing praise songs to Jesus.
+I saw long-haired hippies, in bell-bottom jeans - with electric guitars and drums - loving each other and singing praise to Jesus.

-I thought you had to dress up to go to church...
-I didn't think you could have long-hair and go to heaven...
-I was told electric guitars and drums were of the devil...
-Yet God said, "Rise Sandy, play and sing!"
+I thought you had to dress up to go to church.
+In my frame of reference, there was no way you could have long hair and go to heaven.
+I'd been told by pastors that electric guitars and drums were the devil's music.

+Yet God said to me, "Rise, Sandy, play and sing!"
 The love and holiness I sensed at Calvary Chapel left me no choice.
-It was God, and obviously God was not behaving according to the rules I'd been taught!
+It was of God, and obviously, God was not behaving according to the rules I'd been taught!

-Theologically, I believed in grace - but when I saw it in action it challenged me, and forced me from my comfort zone.
-This is what it did to Peter, and what it does to all of us when we realize a person doesn't have to live up to my standards, or my prejudices, or my tradition to be considered acceptable to God.

-If God calls a man "clean;" He is clean indeed!
-And only Jesus can make a man clean in the eyes of God.
+Theologically, I believed in grace - but when I saw it in action it challenged me.
+It forced me out of my comfort zone.
+This is what it did for Peter.
+Suddenly, he realized you don't have to live up to his standards, his prejudices, his tradition to be accepted by God.
+If God calls a man "clean;" who is Peter to call him unclean?
+Only Jesus can make a person clean in God's eyes.

-Obviously, God was up to something new, but Peter isn't sure what He's cooking up.
-Thus, Peter's reply in verse 14 leaves much to be desired, "But Peter said, "Not so, Lord!
+Obviously, God was up to something new, but Peter isn't sure what God is cooking up.
+He's reluctant.
+Thus, his reply, verse 14, "But Peter said, "Not so, Lord!
 For I have never eaten anything common or unclean."

-Here's the ultimate oxymoron...
+And here's the ultimate oxymoron...
 You can say, "not so friend" or "not so buddy" - but you can't say "not so Lord."
 "Lord" means "master, boss."
 If Jesus is your Lord you're under His command.
+"Not so" is a no-no!

 Yet I empathize with Peter's reluctance.
 Asking a good Jew to eat non-kosher would be like requiring a diehard vegan to pig out on a chili-cheese burger.